feedcast/scott/README.md

 The server will start at `http://localhost:5000` by default.

+### Admin Area

+The application is using [Rails Admin](https://github.com/sferik/rails_admin).

+The admin area can be accessed at `http://localhost:5000/admin` by default.

 ### Experiments

 We are running [Split](https://github.com/splitrb/split), an AB testing framework, at `http://localhost:5000/admin/experiments`.